mannyvergel/cordova-ios-xcode-4.2/README.md

 cordova-ios-xcode-4.2
 =====================

+Phonegap / Cordova 2.9 and XCode 4.2 Sample Project

 Summary:

-Phonegap Cordova Sample Project that works with XCode 4.2
+This is a Phonegap / Cordova Sample Project that works with XCode 4.2.

-This is Cordova for iOS version 2.9.

 Fixed all link and compile errors, undefined variables that's only available with SDK >= 5.1.

-This works with XCode 4.2 with 5.0 Simulator iOS SDK
+Tried with XCode 4.2 with 5.0 Simulator iOS SDK.

 Background: